117th Operations Group: Return to Alabama Air National Guard and inactivation

 The group was again activated at Birmingham Airport, remaining the 117th Tactical Reconnaissance Group in state service.
 Two of its squadrons, the 106th Tactical Reconnaissance Squadron, located with the group at Birmingham and the 160th at Dannelly Field, were Alabama Air National Guard units, while the 183d Tactical Reconnaissance Squadron was located at Hawkins Field, Mississippi.
 The group continued to fly the RB-26C until May 1957 when new Republic RF-84F Thunderflash jet reconnaissance aircraft replaced them.
 The group continued to train in tactical reconnaissance missions throughout the 1950s with the Thunderflashes until inactivated in 1959.

-The 117th Wing had been mobilized during the during the Berlin Crisis of 1961.
+The 117th Wing had been mobilized during the Berlin Crisis of 1961.
 This mobilization demonstrated that although mobilizing a wing with dispersed flying units was not a problem when the entire wing was called to active service, mobilizing individual flying squadron and elements to support it proved difficult.
 To resolve this, the Air Force determined to reorganize its National Guard wings by establishing groups with support elements for each of its squadrons to facilitate mobilization of elements of wings in various combinations when needed.
 Shortly after the 117th Wing returned to Alabama in July, the group was again activated as this plan was implemented.
 The 184th Tactical Reconnaissance Squadron, of the Arkansas Air National Guard was briefly assigned to the group while this reorganization was being implemented.
 The group remained active until December 1974, when the Air Force inactivated groups located on the same station as the wing to which they were assigned.